-Range development begins with knowledge and understanding of our customers and their needs.
 Product purchasing begins with an idea of what our customers are going to want.
 That idea might come from our customers, a technological change in the market, major market trends or the continued development of an existing product in our range.
-Our purchasing organisation has its ear to the ground, enabling it to react quickly to identified or future customer demand.
+Our purchasing organisation has its ear to the ground, enabling it to react quickly to identify future customer demand.

 This approach means that we can continuously develop our offering of smart solutions – be it a product or a service.
 We can buy in finished products that complement our offering, or we can help to develop products.
 We can also design products ourselves.